Ratimon/redprint-wizard/src/routes/blog/_assets/posts/3-metric-hub.md

 1. **Version Releases**

 Now, the versions release are at `v0.2.x`.
-In short, we have two working component (out of four).
+In short, we have two working component (Governance and superchain) (out of four).

 The relevant links are:
 - [Github's Version Released](https://github.com/Ratimon/redprint-forge/releases/tag/v0.2.1)